derl30n/5m_holster/README.md

 ### Does this work in Singleplayer for LSPDFR?
 No, this is a cfx resource for FiveM only.

+## Support
+If you experience bugs or want to request features, please [open an issue on github](https://github.com/derl30n/5m_holster/issues/new/choose).

 ## License

 [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html)